hiyadeysark/Dancing-Ghost/README.md

 # Dancing-Ghost
-Created a Dancing ghost simulation on Blender 3D
+Created a Dancing Smoke simulation on Blender 3D

+Go to Tutorial.docx to learn how to create The Dancing Smoke